danjac/radiofeed-app/README.md

-## NOTE: main repo now at https://codeberg.org/danjac/radiofeed-app
+## NOTE: repo now at https://codeberg.org/danjac/radiofeed-app.
+Mirror at https://github.com/danjac/radiofeed-app

 This is the source code for a [simple, easy to use podcatcher web application](https://radiofeed.me).
 You are free to use this source to host the app yourself.